simoninireland/epydemic/doc/networkdynamics.rst

 A simulation takes the form of an `epyc` experiment which has set-up, execution, and tear-down phases.

-.. automethod :: Dynamics.setUp
+.. automethod:: Dynamics.setUp

-.. automethod :: Dynamics.tearDown
+.. automethod:: Dynamics.tearDown

-.. automethod :: Dynamics.experimentalResults
+.. automethod:: Dynamics.experimentalResults

 Loci